About Richard

 My coaching practice builds on this experience and I went back to that door I sensed as a young man.
 The Jungian method is a strong theme that runs through my work, and ties in to the theme of the two books I wrote for Adam’s Media.

 The thread that connects all of it? — There is beauty in some things and some people that comes from the hard knocks of existence.
 There is a beauty in the way things grow to accommodate disease and adversity.
 Semi-arid steppe lands and alpine meadows contain hardy plants adapted to the harsh conditions.
 Sometimes their beauty is obvious, and sometimes it takes some work to appreciate them.
-All this to say that I’m good at seeing the beauty in people.
-You do not have to be a polished version of yourself to be worthy or ready or able.
-You just have to be willing to enter the stream.
+I’m good at seeing this kind of beauty, in nature and in people.

 Richard at 64